dzulfiqarfr/jakpost-graphics/2021/2021-07-12-wealth-gap-narrows/README.md

 - expanded the y scale to better reflect the negative share of the bottom 10 percent; and
 - added minor visual improvements.

-The contribution to wealth growth by asset chart:
+The chart on contribution to wealth growth by asset:
-- removed the line to represent the growth;
+- removed the line to represent the wealth growth;
 - used a more descriptive subtitle; and
 - added minor visual improvements.